 Generally, the first person to greet you when you enter the flying school will become your instructor.
 Quite similar to entering a car dealership really!
 At Latrobe Valley Aero Club we elect to do it somewhat differently.
 We intend to first arrange a mutually convenient time to meet.

-At that meeting, we will have the opportunity to meet and engage with you.
-We can ascertain your training needs etc. We will then determine which of our instructors will best meet your requirements.
+At that meeting, we will have the opportunity to meet and engage with you and ascertain your training needs etc. We will then determine which of our instructors will best meet your requirements.
 Our goal will be to match you up with the most appropriate instructor.

 As most of our work comes from personal recommendations, we will always do our best to accommodate your requests.